 A veterinary ophthalmologist specializes in the diagnosis and treatment of diseases affecting the eye, eyelids, and orbit (structures behind the eye).
 In addition to routine ophthalmic diagnostic tests, specialized and advanced diagnostics can be performed to determine how best to treat the eye disease in both dogs and cats.

 The ophthalmology service takes referrals from your primary care veterinarian, appointments initiated by concerned owners, or consultations from other specialty services within VSEC for cases that require an ophthalmic examination and diagnostics.
-VSEC Levittown’s Ophthalmology service is staffed Monday through Saturday by Drs.
+VSEC Levittown’s Ophthalmology service is staffed Monday through Friday and the 2nd Saturday of the month by Drs.
 Glickstein and Reinstein.
-Dr. Reinstein is also available for appointments at VSEC Philadelphia on Thursdays where transport to Levittown is available if surgery is necessary.
+VSEC Conshohocken’s ophthalmology service is staffed Monday through Thursday and the 4th Saturday of the month by Dr. Hsu.

-Dr. Reinstein is a Diplomate of the American College of Veterinary Ophthalmologists (ACVO).
-To become a board-certified specialist, Dr. Reinstein completed a 1-year fellowship and 3-year residency in ophthalmology, and passed the rigorous 3-day board examination consisting of practical, written, and surgical parts.
+Drs.
+Reinstein and Hsu are diplomats of the American College of Veterinary Ophthalmologists (ACVO).
+To become a board-certified specialist, our doctors completed 1-year fellowships and 3-year residencies in ophthalmology and passed the rigorous 3-day board examination consisting of practical, written, and surgical parts.

 Common Eye Conditions evaluated by ophthalmologists include: